What is worse, Reckless Driving or Impaired Driving?

 Operating While Intoxicated (OWI) is either driving with a bodily alcohol content (BAC) of .08 or more or if a person is operating a vehicle when their ability to drive is substantially impaired due to the consumption of alcohol, drugs, or a combination of alcohol and drugs.
-The government offers Operating While Visibly Impaired as a plea bargain in many cases.
+In many cases, the government offers Operating While Visibly Impaired as a plea bargain.
 But what happens if they offer Reckless Driving and Operating While Visibly Impaired (OWVI)?
 It might be hard to know which option is the best choice.

 OWVI (Impaired Driving)

 - Probation for up to 2 years